tsofiac/LAGOM/README.md

 * Run the script

-Note: Specific data files are required for the augmentation techniques.
+Note: Specific data files are required for the augmentation techniques (namely `curated_data/augmented_parent_grandchild.csv` and `curated_data/augmented_parent_parent.csv`).
 Please ensure these files are available before proceeding with the augmentation process.
 They are generated when running `preprocessing/preprocessing_data.py` when the `name` parameter is set to `'LAGOM'`.

-For inference scoring a model that has been fine-tuned on augmented data, a corresponing augmented test set should to be used.
-By default, if you select an augmentation technique in the script, an annotated version of the LAGOM test set with the corresponding annotations included will also be created, e.g. `dataset/finetune/logp_evaluation_finetune.csv`
+For inference scoring a model that has been fine-tuned on annotated data, a corresponing annotated test set should to be used.
+By default, if you select an annotation technique in the script, an annotated version of the LAGOM test set will also be created, e.g. `dataset/finetune/logp_evaluation_finetune.csv`

 ## Splitting Data for an Ensemble Model